 - Host meetings, community events, or hang out at the ACSJL.
 Our building is open to the public and can be used free of charge for social justice related work!
-Please reference our social justice rubric below to evaluate wether your project and needs fits with our mission and use the ACSJL Support Form to request use of the space.
+Please reference our social justice rubric below to evaluate whether your project and needs align with our mission.
+Use the ACSJL Building Reservation Form to request use of the space.

 In addition, Kalamazoo College Students, Staff, and Faculty can:

 - Apply for our various Grant Opportunities for Staff and faculty members to pursue leadership and professional development opportunities related to social justice on and off campus, including SIP funding and much more.

 - Review our Social Justice Rubric and fill out our ACSJL Support Form to request financial and/or logistical assistance from the ACSJL in helping your social justice ideas come to life!

 - Get support for innovative and interdisciplinary academic initiatives that infuse social justice into your classroom curriculum.
 Contact firstname.lastname@example.org and/or fill out our ACSJL Support Form to get the process started.

 And Greater Kalamazoo Community Members are invited to:

 - Apply for the Regional Fellowship opportunity offered each year (currently on hiatus until our new Executive Director has been selected) where the ACSJL offers funding and support to local social justice leaders looking to implement a project in their organization or community.
 For more information about the fellowship, visit the Regional Fellowship page.

 - Fill out our ACSJL Support Form to request financial and/or logistical support for a social justice program or project.

 DOES YOUR PROJECT WORK TO DISMANTLE OPPRESSION?